frickat429/apiChallenge/Readme.md

 About this app:
 In Pokemon Legends you can see the image of the pokemon you click.
 Once clicked you can see the pokemons pokedex number and weight.
-To see another pokemon's data, click their name and the image and data will change to their own.
-If you like a certain pokemon, click the likw button to increase the like count by one.
-Likes will not be show after page refresh
+To see another pokemon's data, click the name and the image and data will change to that pokemon.
+If you like a certain pokemon, click the like button to increase the like count by one.
+Likes for each pokemon will stay and accumulate until the page is refreshed.